dhellmann/pymotw-3/source/webbrowser/index.rst

 :Purpose: Use the `webbrowser` module to display web pages to your users.

-The :mod:`webbrowser` module includes functions to open URLs in interactive browser applications.
+The ``webbrowser`` module includes functions to open URLs in interactive browser applications.
 The module includes a registry of available browsers, in case multiple options are available on the system.
 It can also be controlled with the ``BROWSER`` environment variable.